packnback/site/packnback.github.io/content/blog/programming_languages.md

 total 20.5 / 35

 A great language focusing on robust software.
-The bus factor is an issue, I would have loved if zig could just compile to more or less idiomatic C and give projects an escape hatch if things aren't going well for zig development after all.
+The bus factor is an issue.

+I would have loved if zig could just compile to more or less idiomatic C and give projects an escape hatch if things aren't going well for zig development after all.

+Zig is the only language I know to have a totally seamless C interop where you can include C headers directly in zig code, other languages could learn from this.

 From a security standpoint it has some of the C pitfalls but can use bounds checking and things like arena allocators to mitigate manual memory management.